Pharmacy Technician – Fully Accredited (Grand Falls-Windsor)

 Keyin’s 72 week Pharmacy Technician program will prepare the graduate for employment as a pharmacy technician in community, hospital and long-term-care pharmacy environments.
 Graduates will gain knowledge relevant to the technical and clerical aspects of the pharmacy profession, including inventory management, pharmacy software, and third party billing.
 Throughout the program, inter- and intra-professional experiences are stressed and evaluated along with other skills in extensive on-site laboratory sessions and during the workplace practicum.

 Methods of teaching and learning activities vary in the Pharmacy Technician program.
 They include lectures, multimedia technology, simulated experiences, discovery techniques, group discussion, and structured labs.
-Students will be given an opportunity for job shadowing during the program and upon completion of the academic portion through the work term placement.
+Students will be given an opportunity for job shadowing during the program and upon completion of the academic portion through the experiential training.

 ROLE OF THE PHARMACY TECHNICIAN